 The Hotel Council of San Francisco serves as the voice of the hospitality industry in San Francisco and the Bay Area.
 The Hotel Council has strong partnerships with local government, elected officials, and community groups that help protect the interests of the hotel and hospitality industry.

 Advocating on the Local Level

-This year we continued to be involved in advocacy programs with our partners, the California Hotel and Lodging Association and Cal Travel.
-Our work on issues around homelessness, clean and safe streets, home sharing and transportation require us to meet frequently with our state legislators and representatives to make them aware of how these critical issues impact the hotel industry and tourism in California.
-This year we visited the state capital with CH&LA and Cal Travel and met with up to 20 legislators and staff members.
-These meetings allow for the concerns and perspectives of the Hotel Council members to be heard and recognized from key lawmakers in California.
+As we head into 2021, we have continued and expanded our advocacy programs with our partners, Our work on issues around homelessness, clean and safe streets, home sharing and transportation require us to meet frequently with our state and local legislators and representatives to make them aware of how these critical issues impact the hotel industry and tourism in California, especially as we head into a year of optimism fueled by increased COVID vaccinations but still with many variables for our sector.

-The Hotel Council of San Francisco collaborates with business groups and organizations to strengthen and amplify our voice in the community and City Hall.
+The Hotel Council of San Francisco collaborates with business groups and organizations to strengthen and amplify our voice in the community and in the halls of power.
 Some of our key partners include:

 - California Hotel and Lodging Association

 - California Travel Association

 The Council continues to work with the SFMTA on increasing and improving transit options and reducing congestion on our streets.
 We continue to be active participants on the Better Market Streets Plan as well as the 5th Street Improvements Projects and Safer Taylor Street to ensure the interests of our members are represented during the development of these plans.
 We also work closely with BART to advocate for additional safety resources on trains and in BART stations, especially those lines serving San Francisco International Airport.